 This assessment uses three sources of primary data: 1) A phone survey of the community conducted on behalf of Parkview and the IN-PHC by The Eagleton Center for Public Interest Polling (a center of Rutgers University) completed in March of 2016; 2) an online survey developed by the IN-PHC and distributed by Parkview to area providers completed in June of 2016; and 3) focus groups with specific vulnerable populations that were organized by Parkview and conducted by the IN-PHC.
-For the Amish community in LaGrange County, a survey was distributed through community leaders instead of the focus group.
+For Amish community in LaGrange County a survey was distributed through community leaders instead of the focus group.
+Results are included in Appendix B.

-&lt;sup>1 www.parkview.com/en/community/Community-Health-Improvement
+1 www.parkview.com/en/community/Community-Health-Improvement